Back to stories list

 When Magozwe’s parents died, he was only five years old.
 He went to live with his uncle.
 This man did not care about the child.
 He did not give Magozwe enough food.
 He made the boy do a lot of hard work.

-Nge Magozwe alitetele chipwe kuhulisa, natwenyi amuvetele.
-Omu magozwe ahulishile nge mwahasa kuya kushikola, natwenyi amuvetele nakuhanjika ngwenyi, “watwama wakuhulama nakulilongesa vili vyosena.”
-Omu mwahichile myaka yitatu yakumuyanjisa Magozwe achinyine kufuma kuli natwenyi.
+Nge Magozwe mwayayavala chipwe kuhulisa, kaha nathwenyi hikumuveta.
+Omu Magozwe ahulishile nge mwahasa kuya kushikola, nathwenyi amuvetele nakuhanjika ngwenyi, “Wapwa wakuhulama nevi naulinangula vyauchi.”
+Omu mwahichile myaka itatu yakumuyanjisa Magozwe achinyine kufuma kuli uze nathwenyi.
 Aputukile kutwama mumikwakwa.

 If Magozwe complained or questioned, his uncle beat him.
 When Magozwe asked if he could go to school, his uncle beat him and said, “You’re too stupid to learn anything.”
 After three years of this treatment Magozwe ran away from his uncle.
 He started living on the street.